The global non-linear stability of the Kerr-de Sitter family of black holes: Stable constraint propagation (SCP)

-\end{lemma} \begin{proof} First of all, $B$ is symmetric and positive definite with respect to $g_R$ for $e\in(0,1)$.
-Next, and also to prepare subsequent arguments, we simply compute the precise form of $B L_h$.
+\begin{proof}[Proof of Lemma~\ref{LemmaSCPLoSymm}] First of all, $B$ is symmetric and positive definite with respect to $g_R$ for $e\in(0,1)$.
+Next, and also to prepare subsequent arguments, we simply compute the precise form of $B L_\semi$.
 Namely, in the decomposition~\eqref{EqSCPSemiLSplit}, we find

 where $\wt M_{t_*}=B M_{t_*}$, $\wt M_r=B M_r$, $\wt M_\omega=B M_\omega$ and $\wt S=B S$; concretely,

 and

 The lemma is now obvious. \end{proof}